Bank of England: Banknote issues

 The bank has issued banknotes since 1694.
 Notes were originally hand-written; although they were partially printed from 1725 onwards, cashiers still had to sign each note and make them payable to someone.
 Notes were fully printed from 1855.
 Until 1928 all notes were "White Notes", printed in black and with a blank reverse.
 In the 18th and 19th centuries, White Notes were issued in £1 and £2 denominations.
 During the 20th century, White Notes were issued in denominations between £5 and £1000.
+Until the passing of the Gold Standard Act 1925 the bank was obliged to pay on demand the value of the note in gold coin to its bearer.

+In 1724 the bank entered into a contract with Henry Portal of Whitchurch, Hampshire to provide high-quality paper for the printing of banknotes.
+The printing itself was undertaken by private printing firms; the copper plates were kept in the vault, and accompanied during their time at the printer by a bank clerk (who would record the number of copies made); once dry they would be delivered to the bank.
+The printing operation was brought within the bank's premises (albeit still under private contract) in 1791; in 1808 it was brought fully in-house.

 Until the mid-19th century, commercial banks were allowed to issue their own banknotes, and notes issued by provincial banking companies were commonly in circulation.
 The Bank Charter Act 1844 began the process of restricting note issue to the bank; new banks were prohibited from issuing their own banknotes, and existing note-issuing banks were not permitted to expand their issue.
 As provincial banking companies merged to form larger banks, they lost their right to issue notes, and the English private banknote eventually disappeared, leaving the bank with a monopoly of note issues in England and Wales.
 The last private bank to issue its own banknotes in England and Wales was Fox, Fowler and Company in 1921.
-However, the limitations of the 1844 Act only affected banks in England and Wales, and today three commercial banks in Scotland and four in Northern Ireland continue to issue their own banknotes, regulated by the bank.
+However, the limitations of the 1844 Act only affected banks in England and Wales, and today three commercial banks in Scotland and three in Northern Ireland continue to issue their own banknotes, regulated by the bank.